 EGFR inhibitors are one type of targeted therapy.
 Some people with lung cancer have a mutation in the EGFR gene, which helps cancer cells grow.
 Drugs that block this gene may slow or stop cancer growth.

 Another type of targeted therapy is called an angiogenesis inhibitor.
-It blocks the growth of new blood vessels that tumors need to survive.
+It can block the growth of new blood vessels that tumors need to survive.

 Targeted therapy is used to treat several types of cancer, including breast, colorectal, head and neck, liver, lung, leukemia, lymphoma, kidney, stomach, and melanoma.
 Researchers are studying other possible cancer targets.